-- Investment Types.
+- 1. Investment Types.
 The following securities are permitted under this Policy as allowed by ORS 294.035 and 294.810.
 If additional types of securities become eligible for investment under Oregon law, investment in such securities shall not be permitted until this Policy has been amended. - a.
 U.S. Treasury and Government Agency Obligations.
-Lawfully issued general obligations of the United States, the agencies and instrumentalities of the United States or enterprises sponsored by the United States Government and obligations whose payment is guaranteed by the United States, the agencies and instrumentalities of the United States or enterprises sponsored by the United States Government.
-United States Treasury Notes, Bonds, Bills, certificates of indebtedness, or other obligations of the U.S. Treasury for which the full faith and credit of the United States are pledged for the payment of principal and interest. - b.
-Government Agency Issues.
-Federal agency or United States Government-Spensored Enterprise obligations, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States Government-Spensored Enterprises.
-See Appendix I: Glossary for definition and investment examples. - e.b.Oregon Short-Term Fund (OSTF)/Local Government Investment Pool (LGIP).

-Oregon managed portfolio offered to governmental entities for the investment of public funds. - d.c.Repurchase Agreements.
+Lawfully issued general obligations of the United States, the agencies and instrumentalities of the United States or enterprises sponsored by the United States Government and obligations whose payment is guaranteed by the United States, the agencies and instrumentalities of the United States or enterprises sponsored by the United States Government. - b.
+Oregon Short-Term Fund (OSTF)/Local Government Investment Pool (LGIP).
+Oregon managed portfolio offered to governmental entities for the investment of public funds. - c.
+Repurchase Agreements.
 An agreement of one party to sell securities at a specified price to a second party and a simultaneous agreement of the first party to repurchase the securities at a specified price or at a specified later date.
-As provided in ORS 294.035(3)(j), only U.S. treasury obligations and government agency issues described in paragraph (a) and (b) of this subsection that are limited in maturity to three years and priced according to percentages prescribed by written Policy of the Oregon Investment Council or the Oregon Short-Term Fund Board may be used in conjunction with a Repurchase Agreement. - e.d.
+As provided in ORS 294.035(3)(j), only U.S. treasury obligations and government agency issues described in paragraph (a) of this subsection that are limited in maturity to three years and priced according to percentages prescribed by written Policy of the Oregon Investment Council or the Oregon Short-Term Fund Board may be used in conjunction with a Repurchase Agreement. - d.
 Bankers' Acceptances.
 A draft or bill of exchange drawn upon and accepted by a bank.
 Used as a short-term credit instrument, Bankers' Acceptances are traded at a Discount from face value as a money market instrument on the basis of the credit quality of the guaranteeing bank.
-Bankers acceptances must be: (i)Guaranteed by, and carried on the books of, a qualified financial institution; (ii)Eligible for discount by the Federal Reserve System; and (iii) Issued by a qualified financial institution whose short-term letter of credit rating is rated in the highest category by one or more nationally recognized statistical rating organizations. - f.e.
+Bankers acceptances must be: (i)Guaranteed by, and carried on the books of, a qualified financial institution; (ii)Eligible for discount by the Federal Reserve System; and (iii) Issued by a qualified financial institution whose short-term letter of credit rating is rated in the highest category by one or more nationally recognized statistical rating organizations. - e.
 Corporate Indebtedness.
-Medium Term Corporate Notes (Corporate Indebtedness).
 Commercial Paper and Medium Term Corporate Notes subject to a valid registration statement on file with the Securities and Exchange Commission or issued under the authority of section 3(a)(2) or 3(a)(3) of the Securities Act of 1933, as amended.
 Corporate indebtedness described in this paragraph does not include bankers acceptances.
 The corporate indebtedness must be issued by a commercial, industrial or utility business enterprise, or by or on behalf of a financial institution, including a holding company owning a majority interest in a qualified financial institution.